 Sun: Full sun except light shade in very hot climates.

 Water after becoming established: Monthly.
-Supplemental
+Weekly water ensures continuous flowers,

-Performs less well in regions with high humidity.
+especially in high temperatures.
+Said to perform less well in regions with high humidity.

 Soil: Very well drained, dry, pH 6.6-8.5 (neutral to alkaline).